 We started off by giving bees to beefarmers across Scotland in order to help them as there was no funding available to beefarmers.
 We increased bee numbers by 23 million but quickly learned that there many more types of pollinators that needed our help.

 This led us to starting our sister charity, Repollinate.org.uk.
 10p from every unit sold goes to this charity that aims to increase pollination through education programmes and wildflower projects.

 Since then we have achieved multiple awards for our honey, have gained the first ever BSI Kitemark for food provenance and are working hard to tackle the problem of honey fraud around the world.

 We will always be a business with the environment and people in mind.
 We pay a living wage and have flexible working hours.
 We only use recycled or recyclable packaging.
 We source ethical honey, beeswax and scents and we always strive to learn more and be our best in all of these areas.

 Thank you for visiting our site, it means the absolute world to us and we are unbelievably grateful.

-Today, The Scottish Bee Company have over 500 hives equating to around 25 million bees at the height of summer!
-Suzie and Iain also started a sister charity - repollinate.org.uk that aims to protect all types of pollinators through wildflowers spaces and education programmes.
-10p from every jar of honey purchased is donated to RePollinate.
+Today, The Scottish Bee Company has over 500 hives equating to around 25 million bees at the height of summer!
+Here is the link to our sister charity - www.repollinate.org.uk that aims to protect all types of pollinators through wildflowers spaces and education programmes.
+10p from every jar of honey purchased is donated to Repollinate.